Try Mirantis Kubernetes Engine

 Deploy Enterprise Kubernetes quickly and easily on almost any infrastructure with Mirantis Launchpad

-Mirantis Kubernetes Engine (formerly Docker Enterprise/UCP) is full-featured enterprise Kubernetes, complete with a management webUI (Universal Control Plane – UCP), Calico container networking, and Istio ingress.
-It’s built on Mirantis Container Runtime (formerly Docker Engine – Enterprise) mdash; the leading enterprise container engine, with Content Trust and build-in FIPS 140-2 encryption, certified with a DISA STIG.
+Mirantis Kubernetes Engine (formerly Docker Enterprise/UCP) is full-featured enterprise Kubernetes, complete with a management webUI (Universal Control Plane – UCP), Calico container networking, and NGINX Ingress.
+It’s built on Mirantis Container Runtime (formerly Docker Engine – Enterprise) – the leading enterprise container engine, with Content Trust and built-in FIPS 140-2 encryption, certified with a DISA STIG.
 Mirantis Kubernetes Engine can run Linux and/or Windows worker nodes (manager nodes run on Linux), and provides Kubernetes, Swarm, or mixed orchestration on workers.
 Plus, Mirantis Kubernetes Engine can host Mirantis Secure Registry (formerly Docker Trusted Registry) for a complete, self-contained software supply chain.

-For enterprises that need to manage consistent Kubernetes at scale, Mirantis Container Cloud is the best tool for deploying Mirantis Kubernetes Engine.
-But for individual Kubernetes Engine clusters, Mirantis Launchpad is a faster solution.
+For enterprises that need to manage consistent Kubernetes at scale, infrastructure management platform Mirantis Container Cloud is the best tool for deploying Mirantis Kubernetes Engine.
+But for individual Kubernetes Engine clusters, Mirantis Launchpad can get you up and running quickly.
 Mirantis Kubernetes Engine itself can run acceptably well on medium-sized virtual machines in a home lab (e.g., hosted on VirtualBox), and runs very well on larger VMs on any private or public cloud.
 Note: if you’re seeking a very light Kubernetes that even runs on Raspberry Pis, a better choice is k0s — zero-friction Kubernetes.

 About Mirantis Launchpad